Tarquinous/project-groove/README.md

         - both grooves may be used once groove is charged, instead of one or the other
         - Scorching Fire is shown as the only groove, then Cooling Water appears as an option afterward (due to simplicity of programming it this way)
         - choosing "Wait" while the Twins can use Cooling Water will reset groove charge to 0 (use it or lose it)
+- Mercia
+    - groove can now overheal units to 110 HP
 - Mercival
     - groove replaced: Diplomacy
         - Fast charge